jagaapple/string_foundation.rb/README.md

 The Length methods enable you to check whether or not characters length is a specific length.
 These methods return `true` or `false` .

-### Equality
+### Equal To
-The `length?` method checks whther characters length is equal to a specific length.
+The `length?` method checks whether characters length is equal to a specific length.
 If its case, return `true` , unless return `false` .
 This method accepts number of Integer (including Fixnum and Bignum classes).